nirtendra/bookstation/README.md

 Book Station - Single Page Application (SPA)
-Book Station is a single-page application (SPA) designed to help users discover trending books and freebies in an interactive and seamless manner.
+Book Station is a single-page application (SPA) designed to help users discover trending books and freebies.
 This README provides essential information to get started with the project.

 Table of Contents
 Description